History modes#

 • checkpoint: the most recently finalized block of the chain,

-• savepoint: the lowest level block that contains metadata,
+• savepoint: the lowest level block that contains context data and metadata,

 • caboose: the lowest level known block.